Yzhibin/artbook/README.md

 ***On the Cloud***

  The Artbook is hosted on Azure cloud server.
-You may directly access our website via [The Artbook Homepage](http://artbook.southeastasia.cloudapp.azure.com:8080)
+You may directly access our website: [The Artbook Homepage](http://artbook.southeastasia.cloudapp.azure.com:8080)

 > Artbook cloud will cease its operation on *20 May, 2018*.
 Please use a local deployement after that date.
 >
 > Client Application is running on 40.65.191.47:8080 <br>
-> Server is running on 52.187.128.189:3001 <br>
+> Blockchain and middleware server is running on 52.187.128.189:3001 <br>
 > *(Powered by Microsoft Azure)*

 ## Recommended Process of Testing Artbook